Squad-Atlas/atlas-challenger/README.md

    PORT = Add your port
    JWT_SECRET = Add your secret

+   SMTP_HOST = Add your host
+   SMTP_PORT = Add your port
+   SMTP_USERNAME = Add your username
+   SMTP_PASSWORD = Add your password

 Replace `MONGO_URL`, `PORT`, `JWT_SECRET` with your actual credentials and database connection URL.
+Replace the `SMTP` environment variables so that they can use the email sending service that is used in one of the project routes

+One of the services to obtain SMTP credentials to test the application is [Mailtrap](https://mailtrap.io)

 Once you've set up the environment variables in the `.env` file, you can proceed with running the project: